-Benefits Provided - CERS provides retirement, health insurance, death and disability benefits to nonhazardous duty plan employees and beneficiaries.
+Benefits Provided - CERS provides retirement, health insurance, death and disability benefits to non-hazardous duty plan employees and beneficiaries.
 Health insurance coverage is provided through payment/partial payment of insurance premiums for both non-Medicare-eligible and Medicare-eligible retirees.

+T 4 B D (

-Tier 1 Participation date Before July 1, 2003
+Her 1 Participation date Before July 1, 2003

 Benefit eligibility Recipient of a retirement allowance

-Percentage of member < 4 years service - 0% premium paid by the plan 4-9 years service - 25%
+Percentage of member < 4 years service - 0%

+premium paid by the plan 4-9 years service - 25%

-10-14 years service - 50% 15-19 years service - 75% 20 or more years service - 100%
+10-14 years service - 50%

+15-19 years service - 75%

+20 or more years service - 100%
-Tier 2 Participation date July 1, 2003 - August 31, 2008

-Benefit eligibility Recipient of a retirement allowance with at least 120

-> months of service at retirement

-Member premium paid

-\$10/month for each year of earned service with a 1.5% by the plan increase each July 1.
-As of July 1, 2016, the contribution

-Tier 3 Participation date On or after September 1, 2008

-Benefit eligibility Recipient of a retirement allowance with at least 180 by the plan
+Tier 2 Participation date July 1, 2003 - August 31, 2008 Benefit eligibility Recipient of a retirement allowance with at least 120 months of service at retirement Member premium paid \$10/month for each year of earned service with a 1.5% by the plan increase each July 1.
+As of July 1, 2016, the contribution was \$13.38 per month.
+Tier 3 Participation date On or after September 1, 2008 Benefit eligibility Recipient of a retirement allowance with at least 180 3 • 9 months of service at retirement Member premium paid \$10/month for each year of earned service with a 1.5% by the plan increase each July 1.
+As of July 1, 2016, the contribution was \$13.38 per month.

-> months of service at retirement

-Member premium paid

-\$10/month for each year of earned service with a 1.5% increase each July 1.
-As of July 1, 2016, the contribution